 Types of Drug Offenses

-Michigan attorney Michael P. Manley represents clients facing possession, distribution, trafficking and other charges
+Our Michigan attorneys represent clients facing possession, distribution, trafficking and other charges

 No two drug offenses are the same, and the penalties for drug convictions can vary, depending on the case.
 But even a relatively minor offense can leave a permanent mark on you.
 Whether you are charged with possession of marijuana or distribution of crack cocaine, you'll need an experienced attorney's advice to make sure you are on the path to the best outcome.